edsu/anon/README.md

 [@parliamentedits](https://twitter.com/parliamentedits) and is used to make [@congressedits](https://twitter.com/congressedits) available.

-If you are curious the default IP ranges for the US Congress in the `config.json.template` file came from [GovTrack](https://github.com/govtrack/govtrack.us-web/blob/master/website/middleware.py).
+If you are curious, the default IP ranges for the US Congress in the `config.json.template` file came from [GovTrack](https://github.com/govtrack/govtrack.us-web/blob/master/website/middleware.py).
 You can learn more about the significance of Congressional edits to Wikipedia [here](https://en.wikipedia.org/wiki/U.S._Congressional_staff_edits_to_Wikipedia) and [here](https://en.wikipedia.org/wiki/Wikipedia:Congressional_staffer_edits).

 ## Run